PiBrewing/craftbeerpi4-documentation/master/development/example_actor.md

 ## Grouped Actor example

 This example shows you how to combine individual actors to one actor.
-This can be helpfull if you havefor instance multiple heating elements that are triggered with one SSR per heating elements and you want to combine them to one element.
+This can be helpful if you have for instance multiple heating elements that are triggered with one SSR per heating elements and you want to combine them to one element.

 You start again to import the required packages